LlamaTheDark/NOTES_fall_sem_2021/A HTG 100/notes.md

 He's like the Han Solo of the Revolution.

+### Markets
+How do markets fit into the *Good Society*?
+We like markets but they do a lot of good stuff for us, but they might not perfectly fit our Good Society model thing.

+One of the primary sources of conflict between England and the colonies is economic interests and freedom.
+The English government was like bruh this is why we even sent you over here.

+Colonists saw themselves as land-rich but labor-poor.

+### Mercantilism
+Based largely on the idea that the thing that mattered and made the most difference was how much gold and silver (currency) was passing through the hands of the government.
+So the British goal was to increase the gold and silver reserves of the empire.

+They restrict imports, especially manufactured goods from other European countries with tariffs and keep technology secret. (discouraging imports)

+Encouraging exports with subsidies.

+The colonies will supposed to provide raw materials and some consumption goods to Britain, but not allowed to do so to other countries.
+The colonists wanted to sell the goods to the highest bidder.

+### Two Forms of Economic
+#### Decentralized: Free Exchange
+* Capitalism
+* Market Economy

+#### Centralized: Command, Planned, or Regulated
+* Socialism (classic definition)
+* Communism
+* Mercantilism

 ## 10/1 - (LAB) Economics & Revolutions
+* Ingredient of the founding
+	* A commitment to creating a god society
+	* The rule of law
+	* A history of self-governance
+	* Distance from the center of power
+	* Virtuous people
+	* A legislature that is incentivized to respond to the people

+### Economic Exchanges
+* Should exchanges favor the wealthy or the deeply committed?
+* What if instead of donuts, it was medication which only a few people needed.
+* Should someone be able to substitute their judgement of a transaction for the judgement of the parties involved?
+	* When should they be able to do this?
+	* What characteristic qualifies them for this?
+#### Key takeaway:
+* Exchanges have to be free and have to make both parties feel better off, but if they do fit those criteria they produce significant value - nothing was created, it was just moved around.

 # <u>Act II: Designing Our Institutions</u>
 ## 10/4 - Markets and Incentives